 As you can see, while the Freedom Unlimited is a good use-it-and-forget-it card, the Blue Cash Everyday is ideal for the family that cooks at home.
 With both offering 0% APR for 15 months on purchases and balance transfers, they provide cover for a little over a year.

 Tips on using 0% credit cards

 Zero interest credit cards are among the best weapons in your financial arsenal when you are trying to pay down debt.
 But they can beat you down if you don't use them correctly.
 Here, we look at what happens when they are used incorrectly and the right way to use them.

 It's all too easy to get behind on your credit card debt.
-In fact, we found in our October 2018 survey that a third of those polled reported having had more than $5,000 in card debt.
+In fact, our survey found that a third of those polled reported having had more than $5,000 in card debt.
 Don't fall down that path; use our tips to help you pay down your debt and avoid it in the future.

 What was the highest amount of credit card debt you've carried?...

 What can go wrong when you use 0% interest cards incorrectly?